-Offset toilet flanges seem more challenging to install than the standard or deep flanges, regardless of the opportunity to allow you to move your toilet slightly in any direction.
-However, it’s best if you know some of the toilet flange problems and how to solve them.
+Offset toilet flanges are often more challenging to install than the standard or deep flanges, but they allow you to move your toilet slightly in any direction.
+This guide highlights some of the most common toilet flange problems and how to solve them.

 What Is The Purpose Of An Offset Toilet Flange?

-Before discussing the issues with your toilet flange, let’s discuss its importance in your bathroom.
+Before discussing the various issues with toilet flanges, let’s look at their importance in your bathroom.
 A flange that matches the inside of your toilet helps to secure the toilet seat on your bathroom floor, but an offset flange helps you with more complicated problems.

 Can An Offset Toilet Flange Cause Problems?